 To prevent such a catastrophe, Dixons team installs firewalls to keep unwanted users out of the main system.
 They keep their ears open about the latest threats and how to keep them at bay.
 And they give critical self-defense instructions and controls to the 10 to 20 faculty and staff whose laptops contain sensitive data about the university.

 Last September, a hacker gained access to a server in a Warren Hall office, later boasting about the conquest on the offices home page.
 As mandated by state law, the university sent letters to about 2,300 people, warning them that their personal information could have been stolen.

 Shortly after that attack, someone struck again, leaving a similar mark on the home page.
-Since Dixon already had scrubbed the hard drive of data, no information could have been taken.

 Dick Metz, vice president of administration and business affairs for the university, said he didnt know whether the phisher was simply gaming the system or trying to steal information.
 As far as he knows, no reports of fraud or misuse of data have been made in connection with the break-in, he said.